 Think of a new slogan

 A great slogan will tell potential customers what you’re all about, and it will reinforce the loyalty that existing customers feel.
-Coming up with something perfect is an art, although there are also templates available like this one that may help you come up with inspiration.
+Coming up with something perfect is an art, although there are also templates available that may help you come up with inspiration.

 Re-write your mission statement